haskus/haskus-manual/source/system/volume1/booting/linux.rst

    make -j8

-Copy the resulting kernel binary that you can `use with QEMU
+Copy the resulting kernel binary that you can use with QEMU for instance:
-</system/manual/booting/QEMU>`_ for instance:

 .. code:: bash